Annual Progress reviews

 - There is a change from full-time to part-time study or vice versa

 If this is the case it is important to take action to ensure registration for thesis pending is managed correctly.
 For example:

 Your full-time student has a start date of 1st October 2014 so the standard expected end date is 30th September 2017.
-He has a 6 month period of suspension so his end date changes to 1st April 2018.
-Your student will attend a review in April/May 2017 and progress will need be reviewed again prior to April when a decision about movng to thesis pending can be made.
+They have a 6 month period of suspension so their end date changes to 1st April 2018.
+Your student will attend a review in April/May 2017 and progress will need be reviewed again prior to April when a decision about moving to thesis pending can be made.
 The Graduate School will contact you three months before the end date to remind you to do this.